Generating traffic and improving digital visibility is a direct result of authoritative, highly relevant and streamlined digital PR work.

 For both campaigns, the digital PR team were keen to explore the category pages on OnBuy's website that needed a traffic referral and link boost, as well as matching the suitability of an idea as best as possible.

-Although both campaigns were centralised around primary data, the data collection wasn't as heavy when identifying the video games impacting the environment most.
+Although both campaigns were centralized around primary data, the data collection wasn't as heavy when identifying the video games impacting the environment most .
 Instead, we used our experience to engage with gossip-led and lifestyle journalists to draw certain angles from survey data that they would be interested in.
 Our intention was also to create referrable and evergreen content that could be updated to its universal interest.

-As our goal for outreach was to deliver links to inner category pages, we needed to be far more thorough and defined in our approach.
-Therefore, we utilised our outreach knowledge to invite journalists we had a positive rapport with to view the campaign first.
+As our goal for outreach was to deliver links to inner category pages , we needed to be far more thorough and defined in our approach.
+Therefore, we utilized our outreach knowledge to invite journalists we had a positive report with to view the campaign first.
 Thereafter, we were able to get in touch with journalists from suitable outlets who worked for internationally exemplary and high DA outlets, helping OnBuy gain prominent backlinks to the category pages, that would in turn help with rankings.